 If a candidate experiences prolonged stress or is under strong pressure, s/he should not hesitate to contact us.
 No matter how big or small the query is - we are happy to support our candidates!
 The MPSCog team will happily help and/or assist in finding the right contact point inside or outside of MPI CBS.
 We can offer internal confidential consultations, assist in contacting external professional counselling services, and also serve as a general information and contact point for a variety of issues.

-Please contact our Curriculum Officer Ewa Koper for how to proceed.
+Please contact the coordination team for how to proceed.